Frozen Breakfast Burritos take just 30 minutes to make! Assemble on the weekend then reheat and enjoy all week long.

 If you’re anything like me, you often find yourself with like, negative 15 minutes to get out of bed, get ready, grab your bag and head out the door in the mornings.

-Well unfortunately I can’t help you locate that blasted missing shoe, or make the coffee that’s brewing at a snail’s pace drip a little bit faster, but what I can do is give you a breakfast recipe that’s fast, portable, and ready in under 2 minutes: Frozen Breakfast Burritos!
+Unfortunately I can’t help you locate your blasted missing shoe, or make the coffee that’s brewing at a snail’s pace drip a little bit faster, but what I can do is give you a breakfast recipe that’s fast, portable, and ready in under 2 minutes: Frozen Breakfast Burritos!

 Take 30 minutes on Sunday to make and freeze a batch of these burritos, then enjoy a hot and filling breakfast all week long, that only takes 1-1/2 minutes to heat in the microwave.
-These babies are the BEST, and keep me full for hours!
+These make-ahead burritos are the BEST, and will keep you full for hours!

-Meanwhile, scramble 1 dozen eggs for 8 breakfast burritos.Ā Crack the eggs into a large bowl, then season with salt, pepper, and hot sauce, to taste.
+Meanwhile, scramble 1 dozen eggs for 8 breakfast burritos.
+Crack the eggs into a large bowl, then season with salt, pepper, and hot sauce, to taste.

 Poke the yolks, then use them muscles to whisk until well beaten.

-Next, heat a large, non-stick skillet over medium-high heat (about 6 out of 10) andĀ spray generously with non-stick spray.
+Next, heat a large, non-stick skillet over medium-high heat then spray generously with non-stick spray.
 You don’t want to scramble the eggs over too high of heat, otherwise they’ll be watery after they’re cooked.
 When the pan is hot, add in the eggs and let them cook for a minute without stirring.

 After a minute, start scraping the eggs from the outside edges of the pan, in towards the center.